MASILab/phinet-lvo/README.md

 Run `validate.py` to validate the model on some holdout data for which the ground truth is known and record metrics with some desired arguments:

-`--datadir`: Path to where the unprocessed data is
+`--datadir`: Path to where the preprocessed data is

 `--classes`: comma-separated list of classes, case-sensitive.
 This corresponds to the directory names in your provided `--datadir` directory when the model was trained